Saturday, October 18, 2014

 Cover

-Pretty unimaginatively constructed human face using the gangs' colours and weapons.
-I doubt Carpenter considered this for a poster of his masterpiece Assault on Precinct 13
+A pretty unimaginative human face constructed using the gang's colours and weapons.
+I doubt Carpenter considered this for a poster of his masterpiece, Assault on Precinct 13

 Cool lines: